Congratulations on bringing your new kitty home!

 Please do not rush this introduction process!
 A MINIMUM time frame of 5 to 7 days will be needed to allow the new pets to meet, but be aware that some will need much more time to feel comfortable.
-TAKE YOUR TIME and remember, your primary cat is ALWAYS my 1st concern when I do adoptions.
+TAKE YOUR TIME and remember, your primary cat is ALWAYS our 1st concern when we do adoptions.
 It is actually better to make the kitties wait this time frame before meeting each other.
 They will feel much more comfortable if you do!

 (NOTE) It can take 2 to 4 weeks to integrate older cats and kittens!

 - Isolation: Isolate the new kitty completely for 3-5 days in a "Safe Room" with no contact with your pet.
 DO NOT put them in your bedroom.
 This a major insult to your current pet.
 The bathroom is a great place to start because it is small and the kitty will feel more comfortable.
 Large rooms for any kitty are very scary and can cause them to get too nervous and they may end up hurting themselves and you.
-When the kitty is in the "safe room," even if she cries or scratches at the door - DO NOT let her out to roam the house or meet the other pets until you have completed ALL OF THE STEPS listed here.
+When the kitty is in the "safe room," even if they cry or scratch at the door - DO NOT let kitty out to roam the house or meet the other pets until you have completed ALL OF THE STEPS listed here.
 Put the safety needs of your new kitty and your pet first before your desire to play and have fun.

 - Scent Familiarization: Animals relate to each other by smell not sight.
 After a few days, use "scent familiarization" by taking a towel and then rubbing it on each cat.
 After you rub the towel on the new kitty, take it out of the safe room and place it in an area for the primary cat to explore and smell.
 Take a new towel and rub on your own cat and put in the safe room for the new kitty to smell.
 Do this towel swapping for at least 1 to 2 days - DO NOT introduce kitty to your pet yet.